 Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 David is a comedy writer/performer who makes a living out of pretending to be other people.
 He has written for numerous TV shows including Hamish & Andy, Comedy Inc., TV Burp and Talkin’ About Your Generation, and accidentally became a Children’s author in 2008.
-Anna Flowers and the three Fox Swift books have sporting themes and use comedy to tackle issues such as bullying and racism in schools.
+Anna Flowers, the three Fox Swift books and the four Ball Stars stories all have sporting themes and use comedy to tackle issues such as bullying and racism in schools.

 I was born in Brisbane but my Queensland links are rather tenuous as two months later we moved interstate.
 Dad was in the Army, so we were always moving.
 This meant being ‘the new kid’ at a lot of different schools – it was challenging but also exciting.